Chandra Namaskar / Moon Salutations

 • Urdhva Hastasana / Upward Salute: Open your eyes, inhale and extend your arms outwards and upwards, interlacing your fingers, index fingers pointing skywards.

-• Standing Crescent Pose: Exhale and bend to your right, extending long through the left side, all the way from the outer left foot to the tips of the index fingers.
-Keep your lower belly drawing in and up to protect your lower back.
+• Standing Crescent Pose: Exhale and bend to your right.
 Inhale to center and exhale and bend to your left.
 Inhale back to center.

 • Goddess Pose: Exhale, step the feet apart, toes pointing slightly out.
-Soften the knees and squat, keeping the knees in line with the ankles and the back straight.
-Arms bend at the elbows to a 90-degree angle, fingers in Anjali mudra (thumb and forefinger touching).
+Come into a squat, keeping the knees in line with ankles.
+Arms bend at the elbows to a 90-degree angle.

-• Trikonasana / Triangle Pose: Inhale, turn both feet to the right, arms outstretched and parallel to the floor.
-Exhale, reach long over the right leg.
-Lower the right hand to ankle or shin and extend the left arm to the sky.
+• Trikonasana / Triangle Pose: Inhale and turn both feet to the right, arms outstretched and parallel to the floor.
+Exhale, extend torso towards the right.
+Lower the right hand to ankle or shin and reach the left arm to the sky.
 Inhale and rotate the chest to the sky.

-• Parsvottonasana / Pyramid Pose: Exhale, take your left arm down to frame right foot with the right hand, rotate the back foot even further and turn both hips forward to fold over your right (straight) leg.
+• Parsvottonasana / Pyramid Pose: Exhale, take your left arm down to frame right foot with the right hand, rotate the back foot even further and fold over your right leg.

-• Lunge over right foot: Inhale, step the left foot back and bend the right knee so you come into a lunge position.
-Make sure the knee stays in line with the ankle and push the left thigh up and back.
+• Lunge over right foot: Inhale, step the left foot back and bend the right knee coming into a lunge.

-At this point we turn towards the left leg and ‘rewind’ the poses we have already done.
+Now turn towards the left leg and ‘rewind’ the poses we have done:

 • Skandasana / Wide legged squat over left leg